inacioalves/Mestrado-ids-of/README.md

 Intrusion Detection System Openflow-Based
 =============

-This is the implementation of a IDS prototype based on Openflow protocol.
+This is the implementation of an IDS prototype based on Openflow protocol.